-Approximately 40% of women experience visible hair loss by age 40, but for many that event doesn't come up until after menopause has ended or it's in a later stage.
-And even then, it can be difficult to spot hair loss and start treatment therapy before it's too late.
+Approximately 40% of women experience visible hair loss by age 40, but for many women do not experience hair loss until after menopause has ended or it's in a later stage.
+And even then, it can be difficult to spot menopausal hair loss and start treatment therapy before it's too late.

 Fortunately, there are distinctive signs that you should be looking for and there are treatment methods that may yield even better results if you catch the symptoms early on.
 Here's how to identify and treat hair loss after menopause.

 This is an issue that countless women struggle with.
 It mostly has to do with a reduction in estrogen and progesterone production in your system, which then leaves the androgens unopposed.
 Androgens can decrease the functionality of your follicles and lead to early hair loss or thinning.
 This condition is commonly referred to as female pattern hair loss.

 The key here is to spot the symptoms before your follicles cease functioning altogether.
 The earlier you spot the telltale signs, the better off you'll be receiving hair rejuvenation treatments.
 Here are a few signs to keep a sharp eye out for: